devopsrajpurohit/managekubernetes/public/content/ops/monitor-pods.md

 ---
 title: Monitor Pods & Resources
-description: CPU/memory, restarts, throttling — what to watch and why it matters.
+description: Monitor Kubernetes pods effectively.
+Track CPU, memory, restarts, and throttling.
+Learn what metrics matter and how to optimize your K8s resources.
 ---

 # Monitor Pods & Resources